dekarrin/ictiobus/docs/fishi-usage.md

 the production it corresponds to.
 * `-> %index PRODUCTION-INDEX` - specifies the Nth production, where `PRODUCTION-INDEX` is N-1.
-* `->` (no selector given) - specifies the production with index one higher than the one selected by the previous production action set (or index 0 if it is the first set).
+* `->` (no selector given) - specifies the production with an index incremented by one from the index of the production that the previous set's selector implies (or index 0 if it is the first set for the head symbol).

 A production action set's selector is followed by one or more semantic actions (or SDDs as the term is used in this manual).
 A semantic action begins with the